dwoodwoo/tutormike/source/about/index.md

 ---
 ## Tutor Mike's -- The Educational Edge

 Tutor Mike can help you to reach extreme proficiency in most science and math-related subject areas.
-As a father with over a decade of experience as a tutor, teacher, and technical trainer, along with my prior experience in the technology industry through boom and bust, and my educational background from Harvard and Stanford, I offer a unique blend of tutoring, instruction, and coaching services:
+I am a father with over a decade of experience as a tutor, teacher, and technical trainer.
+My prior experience has been in the technology industry through boom and bust, and I have an educational background from Harvard and Stanford.

+I offer a unique blend of tutoring, instruction, and coaching services:

 * Academic Tutoring -- Specializing in Advanced Placement (AP) subjects
 * Test Preparation -- SAT/ACT, SSAT, ISEE, CBEST